Golden Granola (Superfood Turmeric Granola)

 7. Cool completely by setting the sheet tray on a wire rack.

-8. Store your granola in a sealed container to keep it crunchy!
+8. Store the turmeric granola in a sealed container to keep it crunchy.

 Leave a Comment